Computer Vision Concepts

 A lot of techniques in image processing are being utilized in computer vision like linear and non-linear filtering, the Fourier transform, image pyramids and wavelets, geometric transformations, and global optimization.

-Let’s take a look at some simple filtering techniques in image processing.
-Image filtering allows you to modify or clarify an image to extract the data that you need.
-I will use openCV and Python to demonstrate linear and non-linear filtering.
+Here are some simple filtering techniques in image processing.
+Image filtering allows modification and clarification of an image to extract the needed data.
+Here, OpenCV and Python are used to demonstrate linear and non-linear filtering.

-Linear filtering is a neighborhood operation which means that the output of a pixel’s value is decided by the weighted sum of the values of the inputted pixels.
+Linear filtering is a neighborhood operation, which means that the output of a pixel’s value is decided by the weighted sum of the values of the input pixels.

-One example of linear filtering is the box filter which is very easy to implement.
+An example of linear filtering is the box filter which is easy to implement.

 Sample code to implement the box filter: